angelosalatino/cso-classifier/README.md

 #### Sample Input (BM)

-The sample input is a dictionary of dictionaries.
-Each key is a paper id (example id1, see below) and its value is itself a dictionary containing title, abstract and keywords.
+The sample input is a *dictionary* of papers.
+Each key is an identifier (example id1, see below) and its value is either a *dictionary* containing title, abstract and keywords as keys, or a *string*, as shown for [Classifying a single paper (SP)](#classifying-a-single-paper-sp).

 ```json
 papers = {